 IDRA conducted Texas’ first-ever comprehensive statewide study of high school dropouts in 1986.
 Before then, no one knew the extent of the problem.
 That study was the state’s first major effort to assess the school holding power of Texas public schools and resulted in state-level policy reforms for the state education agency to count and report dropout data.
 IDRA is the only organization to have consistently examined Texas attrition rates, enabling year-to-year comparisons.

-- Texas public high schools have lost a cumulative total of more than 4.2 million students from their enrollment since 1986.
+• Texas schools have lost a cumulative total of more than 4.3 million students from public high school enrollment since 1985-86.

 Quotes by Celina Moreno, J.D.